 - Service Design Thinking: Putting Your Consumer First

 The card sorting is closely related to the information architecture.
-While the main elements of the information architecture are the navigation, search, classification, and labeling.
-The card sorting is the tool that can be used to ensure user-friendly classification and leveling for the information in the service. it can be applied in different fields including product design, service design, and user experience.
-According to the UPA Annual Salary Survey, around 52% of the UX designers are using the card sorting to organize their information.
+While the main elements of the information architecture are navigation, search, classification, and labelling, card sorting is the tool that can be used to ensure user-friendly classification and labelling for the information in the service.
+It can be applied in different fields, including product design, service design, and user experience.
+According to the UPA Annual Salary Survey, around 52% of UX designers use card sorting to organize their information.

 Why Should We Use Card Sorting in Service Design?

-When it comes to organizing the information that should be visible for the consumer, we are faced with a number of challenges including but not limited to biased decisions, building reflective and easy to understand information structure.
-The card sorting can help overcoming most of these challenges as it can help achieving the below advantages:
+When it comes to organizing the information that should be visible for the consumer, we face several challenges, including but not limited to biased decisions, building reflective and easy to understand information structures.
+The card sorting can help to overcome most of these challenges as it can help to achieve the below advantages:

-– The card sorting involves that consumers themselves rather than the developing team.
-The representative sample of the consumers organize the data based on their demographic information, persona characteristics and understanding to the data provided.
-This helps to build a tailored service design for the market segment and directly address their needs.
+- The card sorting involves that consumers themselves rather than the developing team.
+The representative sample of the consumers organizes the data based on their demographic information, persona characteristics and understanding of the data provided.
+This practice helps to build a tailored service design for the market segment and directly address their needs.

-– The card sorting is a quick tool to reach a user-friendly taxonomy for the information as the practice takes around 20 – 60 minutes to reach an agreed organization for the information
+- The card sorting is a quick tool to reach a user-friendly taxonomy for the information as the practice takes around 20 – 60 minutes to get an agreed organisation for the information

-The card sorting types can be classified into two main types; the open card sort and the card close sort as following:
+There are two types of card sorting; the open card sort and the card close sort, as following:

-– Closed Card Sort -The facilitator presents the categories that will be used to organize the information elements.
+- Closed Card Sort -The facilitator presents the categories used to organize the information elements.
 The participants organize the data under its related categories.
 While this type is more controllable, it defines the categories for the participants.
-These categories are developed by the design team rather than the consumer themselves, which may not be representative categories comparing with the open card sort type.
+These categories are developed by the design team rather than the consumer, which may not be representative categories comparing with the open card sort type.

-In terms of the attendees, the card sorting is organized as following:
+In terms of the attendees, the card sorting is organised as following:

 - Personal session with the facilitator, as the participants meet with the facilitator and do the sorting individually

-– Group session where participants share loudly their thoughts and ideas and collaborate together in sorting the data
+- Group session where participants share their thoughts and ideas loudly and collaborate in sorting the data

 - Online sorting through card sorting websites where participants sort the cards remotely